maplibre/maplibre-native/design-proposals/2022-11-29-metal-port.md

 2. .... should not be any slower than the OpenGL version
 3. .... should be significantly faster in most test cases
 4. .... should use the main thread less than the previous version on iOS
+5. .... should look as similar to the old rendering as possible

 ## Proposed Changes